Page

 in the legend to the Springer-published scientific books; however, they aren't

-shown in the views, as they are widely separated from the science fiction data
+shown in most of the views, as they are widely separated from the science

-points.
-Thus, the Hilbert space concept can produce the desired
+fiction data points.
+Thus, the Hilbert space concept can produce the

-differentiation among literary works, clumping scientific works in one volume
+desired differentiation among literary works, clumping scientific works in one

-and science fiction in another.
-Further differentiation within these
+volume of the space and science fiction in another.
+Further

 differentiation - and, if combined with analyses of other SF works - would allow